jcdavis/darkseer/README.md

 # Building

-The only requirement for building Darkseer is having `JAVA_HOME` configured to point to an installed jdk.
+The only requirements for building Darkseer are having gcc and `JAVA_HOME` configured to point to an installed jdk and.
 To build, run `make demo`, which will build both the agent as well as the interface jar, and then build a run a simple demo.

 If you are modifying the signature of the native methods, running `make stubs` will create a generated wrapper file `target/stubs.c`